How To Get Better At Golf Without Lessons

 If you break down putting, it really comes down to just three parts: start line, speed, and green reading.
 These are the three essential skills which you need improve in order to get better at putting in golf.

-A lot of the latest research and common sense says that getting really good at putting speed will actually make the most difference, if you can only practice one.
+A lot of the latest research and common sense says that getting really good at putting speed will actually make the most difference, so it would make sense to practice putting speed the most.
 A putt hit at the right speed has the best chance of going in, even if the start line or read are slightly off, and a putt hit at perfect speed rarely puts you at risk of a three-putt even if the read is bad.

 It should be noted that the thing that allows you to have repeatable speed is hitting the center of the face consistently, so this is very much related to practicing speed or “touch” in putting.

-While you're practicing, don't be afraid to experiment with putting grip styles to find the one that works best for you.
+While you practice putting, don't be afraid to experiment with putting grip styles to find the one that works best for you.

 A common mistake amateur golfers make when putting is to stand too close to the golf ball.
 This makes it very difficult to hit your start line consistently.
 Luckily, it is a very easy fix!